Sugarcane: Refining

 Sugar refining further purifies the raw sugar.
 It is first mixed with heavy syrup and then centrifuged in a process called "affination".
 Its purpose is to wash away the sugar crystals' outer coating, which is less pure than the crystal interior.
 The remaining sugar is then dissolved to make a syrup, about 60% solids by weight.

 The sugar solution is clarified by the addition of phosphoric acid and calcium hydroxide, which combine to precipitate calcium phosphate.
-The calcium phosphate particles entrap some impurities and absorb others, and then float to the top of the tank, where they can be skimmed off.
+The calcium phosphate particles entrap some impurities and absorb others, then float to the top of the tank where they can be skimmed off.
 An alternative to this "phosphatation" technique is "carbonatation", which is similar, but uses carbon dioxide and calcium hydroxide to produce a calcium carbonate precipitate.

 After filtering any remaining solids, the clarified syrup is decolorized by filtration through activated carbon.
 Bone char or coal-based activated carbon is traditionally used in this role.
 Some remaining color-forming impurities are adsorbed by the carbon.
 The purified syrup is then concentrated to supersaturation and repeatedly crystallized in a vacuum, to produce white refined sugar.
 As in a sugar mill, the sugar crystals are separated from the molasses by centrifuging.
 Additional sugar is recovered by blending the remaining syrup with the washings from affination and again crystallizing to produce brown sugar.
 When no more sugar can be economically recovered, the final molasses still contains 30–35% sucrose and 10–25% glucose and fructose.

 To produce granulated sugar, in which individual grains do not clump, sugar must be dried, first by heating in a rotary dryer, and then by blowing cool air through it for several days.